 Shrimp fra diavolo and grits is an Italian take on a classic Southern dish.
 This spicy shrimp and grits recipe features bacon and quick-cooking shrimp in an easy tomato sauce, all served over Parmesan grits for an updated version of comfort food.

-Since I rarely leave well enough alone when it comes to classic dishes, I started amping up the spice when I made it at home, which soon transformed into this shrimp fra diavolo and grits recipe.
+Since I rarely leave well enough alone when it comes to classic dishes, I started amping up the spice when I made it at home, which soon transformed into this household favorite shrimp fra diavolo and grits recipe.
 Italian-American means Southern comfort food.
 Pretty much describes my life in the south!

 One of my favorite tips when it comes to this dish to use quick grits.
 They're not the pre-cooked instant grits (which I don't recommend using for flavor and texture's sake), but are instead a more finely-ground version of stone-ground grits.
 They just cook in less time, which can be time-saving strategy that comes in handy at mealtime.

 Grits on their own can be pretty bland, so this recipe leans into the Italian theme by adding three-quarters of a cup of grated Parmesan.
-You can use another hard cheese if you’d rather, such as Parmigiano-Reggiano or Pecorino Romano.
-These grits really shine when using freshly-grated cheese, too…not the pre-grated kind available in a plastic tub with a green lid. 😐
+You can use another hard cheese, such as Pecorino.
+These grits really shine when using freshly-grated cheese for the best flavor.

 All the classic fra diavolo sauce ingredients are here, including onion, lots of garlic, wine, and crushed tomatoes.
 I usually go with a white wine when it comes to shrimp fra diavolo, but I have subbed in a dry red and love it just the same.
 Red is my go-to when making smoked sausage pasta fra diavolo after all.